 - Moratorium insurance – limited information about medical history.

-A fully underwritten policy will generally give you wider coverage, but to cover this wider coverage you will pay more.
+A fully underwritten policy will generally give you wider coverage, but you will likely pay more for this benefit.
 A moratorium policy will be cheaper but will come with complete, or ‘blanket’ exclusions on many pre-existing conditions.
+So if you had any previous conditions or things that you were being treatment for (e.g physiotherapy, cognitive behavioural therapy), this will be excluded in your new policy, which can be annoying.

-On top of these two categories, many provider are now offering mix and match policies to make sure the policy is tailored to what you or your family insurance needs.
+In addition to these two categories, many providers are now offering mix and match policies to make sure the policy is tailored to what you or your family insurance needs.
 On top of inpatient care these modular policies help you save money in places that you don’t need coverage, and help bolster coverage where you do.

 - If the waiting list for the specific treatment on the NHS is longer than 4-6 weeks.